-It is the student's responsibility to contact the facility to find out about clinic hours, location, directions, parking, dress code, etc. It is also solely the student's responsibility to arrange for transportation, room and/or board for each clinical assignment.
-The University, faculty and Clinical Sites have no responsibility for providing transportation, room and/or board for clinical assignments.
+It is the student's responsibility to contact the facility to find out about clinic hours, location, directions, parking, dress code, etc. It is also solely the student's responsibility to arrange for transportation, room and/or board for each clinical sites have no responsibility for providing transportation, room and/or board for clinical assignments.